VilnaCRM-Org/crm-infrastructure/README.md

 Note: if you are not using Slack Notifications, skip those variables.

-### Bringing up the infrastucture
+### Bringing up the infrastructure

-After you configured everything you can deploy infrastructure by running such commands in order.
+After configuring everything, deploy the infrastructure by running:
 - `make terraspace-all-init`
 - `make terraspace-all-validate`
 - `make terraspace-all-up`